Custom component - CustomComponent

 {% hint style="warning" %}

-The availability of functionality depends on the license and may not be available in all deployments.
+Availability of functionality depends on the license and may not be available in all deployments.

 {% endhint %}

-The custom component (CustomComponent) allows you to create your own components for the application using the **JavaScript**.
+The custom component (CustomComponent) allows you to create your own components for the application using the language **JavaScript**.

-A CustomComponent consists of eight elements:
+CustomComponent consists of eight elements:

 * JavaScript script,

-* mappings of the component's input parameters,
+* Input parameter mappings of the component,

-* list of used services,
+* List of used services,

-* list of actions available for this component,
+* List of actions available for this component,

-* translations of texts for the component,
+* Translations of texts for the component,

-* preview.
+* Preview.

 ## Creating a component <a href="#komponentniestandardowycustomcomponent-tworzeniekomponentu" id="komponentniestandardowycustomcomponent-tworzeniekomponentu"></a>

-<figure><img src="https://2112972046-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F2CssJT0zIo4SJQLbSZ6l%2Fuploads%2F5XKDHhiqh9TVb5pV12ub%2Fimage.png?alt=media&#x26;token=605edb4d-ee2a-41e2-b749-6449256fac73" alt=""><figcaption><p><em><strong>Illustration 1.</strong> Edit view of a newly created component</em></p></figcaption></figure>
+<figure><img src="/files/29b2bd0e2de3c01d2b3d4db8d21baf1e4cae2329" alt=""><figcaption><p><em><strong>Figure 1.</strong> Edit view of the newly created component</em></p></figcaption></figure>

 ## JavaScript script <a href="#komponentniestandardowycustomcomponent-skryptjavascript" id="komponentniestandardowycustomcomponent-skryptjavascript"></a>